 GermanMAESTRO stands out from the rest because all of its products, including a variety of headphones, speakers and in-car systems are made in Germany.
 It focuses on quality by relying on handcraft and prioritising ‘quality over profit’.

 Just like in Switzerland, the majority of German watches are made in the specialised towns: Pforzheim and Glashütte; which are known for its watchmaking since 19th century.

 While Glashütte Original and NOMOS Glashütte are high to mid-range watch brands named after the town where they are made.
 Privately owned Laco stands out for its unique aged design that creates a vintage look from 70 years ago.

 UTS Munchen, on the other hand, assembles and tests indestructible watches for extremely challenging environments.
-While Schauer and A. Lange & Sohne are known for their luxury watches competing with Patek Philipe and Vacheron.
+While A. Lange & Sohne is known for its luxury watches competing with the likes of Patek Philipe and Vacheron.

-If I had to pick my personal favourite, however, it would be a German innovation in watch designs – single-handed watches.
+If I had to pick my personal favourite, however, it would be the German invention – single-handed watches.
 Botta, the creator of this design concept, started his own watch company Botta Designs.
-While MeisterSinger has followed the suite by shifting from traditional to slightly different looking single-handed watches.

-There is a much longer list of companies manufacturing bicycle accessories in Germany.
-Vaude makes a wide range of quality panniers and cycling clothes, ABUS makes specialised bicycle locks, Wittkop specialises in quality seats, while SON Dynamo makes a wide range of dynamos as well as dynamo bicycle lights.
+There is even longer list of companies manufacturing bicycle accessories in Germany.
+Vaude makes a wide range of quality panniers and cycling clothes, ABUS makes specialised bicycle locks, while SON Dynamo makes a wide range of dynamos and lights.
+The list is endless, to be honest.